papaemmelab/toil_container/README.md

             optional arguments:
-            -h, --help            show this help message and exit --help-toil           show help with toil arguments and exit
+            -h, --help            show this help message and exit --help-toil           show help with toil arguments and exit --help-container      show help with container arguments and exit

             container arguments:
             --docker              name/path of the docker image available in daemon